Standard Terms and Conditions

 - Service Marks and Trademarks: For purposes of this provision, the phrase "NAU Mark" means any trade name, trademark, service mark, logo, domain name, and any other distinctive brand feature owned or used by NAU.
 Offeror agrees to comply with NAU's trademark licensing program concerning any use or proposed use by Offeror of any of NAU Mark on goods, in relation to services, and in connection with advertisements or promotion of Offeror or its business.
 Prior to any use of an NAU Mark by Offeror or its affiliates or successors or assigns, Offeror will comply with NAU’s Licensing Policy.
 Except as expressly authorized in this Agreement, Offeror is not permitted to use any NAU Mark without prior written approval of the University.

 - Advertising/Publishing.
-Offeror shall not advertise or publish, without the University's prior consent, the fact that the University had entered into this Contract, except to the extent necessary to comply with proper request for information provided by appropriate statues.
+Offeror shall not advertise or publish, without the University's prior consent, the fact that the University had entered into this Contract, except to the extent necessary to comply with proper request for information provided by appropriate statutes.

 - Legal Worker Requirements: As required by Arizona Revised Statutes §41-4401 the University is prohibited after September 30, 2008 from awarding a contract to any contractor who fails, or whose subcontractors fail, to comply with Arizona Revised Statutes § 23-214-A. The Contractor warrants that it complies fully with all federal immigration laws and regulations that relate to its employees, that it shall verify, through the U.S. Department of Homeland Security’s E-Verify program, the employment eligibility of each employee hired after December 31, 2007, and that it shall require its subcontractors and sub-subcontractors to provide the same warranties to the Contractor.